Historical Churches Tour (Self Guided), Brisbane

 When Queensland separated from New South Wales in 1859 it was deemed that Brisbane should have its very own grand cathedral.
 The Catholic diocese set to work and a Gothic Revival cruciform design was approved.

-Groundbreaking of the Cathedral of St. Stephen began in 1863.
+Groundbreaking of the Cathedral of Saint Stephen began in 1863.
 Building of the church was slow and had many issues along the way.
 The first architect, Benjamin Backhouse, planned a grand cathedral.
 Those plans were stopped once the foundation was put down and Backhouse was replaced.
 There were issues with funding.

 Richard George Suter was the next architect.
 He designed the Gothic Revival-style structure that still exists today.
 He was also eventually replaced by the Hennessy & Hennessy architectural firm.
 Building of the cathedral would not be completed until 1989.